 CHOP has had a long-standing Master Reliance Agreement with the National Cancer Institute Central IRB.
 Prior to 2011, the NCI Pediatric CIRB used a facilitated review model.
 Since 2011, first as a pilot program and then as a widely-implemented program, the Pediatric CIRB has served as the Reviewing IRB for COG clinical trials.
 The CHOP IRB issues a letter accepting the Pediatric CIRB as the Reviewing IRB; there isn't a determination form that must be completed.
 The investigator is responsible for ensuring that the consent form has been edited so that it complies with CHOP's institutional requirements.

 - CIRB-CHOP Institutional Authorization Agreement and Division of Responsibilities

-- CHOP Consent Form Requirements: Instructions for the Investigators and the Reviewing IRB (2017) This document provides instructions for editing the CIRB model consent so that it includes CHOP required language and meets all other CHOP requirements.
+- See consent form requirements (above) for editing the CIRB model consent so that it includes CHOP required language and meets all other CHOP requirements.

 Master Common Reliance Agreement with Other Pediatric Institutions